rubenarslan/codebook/README.md

 Confer the help or: <https://rubenarslan.github.io/codebook>.
-See the [vignette](https://rubenarslan.github.io/codebook/articles/codebook.html) for a quick example of an HTML document generated using `codebook`.
+See the [vignette](https://rubenarslan.github.io/codebook/articles/codebook.html) for a quick example of an HTML document generated using `codebook`, or below for a copy-pastable rmarkdown document to get you started.

 ## Use as a webapp

-If you don’t want to install the codebook package, you can just upload an annotated dataset in a variety of formats here:
+If you don’t want to install the codebook package, you can just upload an annotated dataset in a variety of formats (R, SPSS, Stata, …) here:
 <https://rubenarslan.ocpu.io/codebook/>

 ## Use locally